Monetra/mstdlib/cluster/README.md

                          If not provided, will choose a non-localhost and non-link-local ip address at random.

-# Node State
+# Node States

-- State         - enum:
+Enumeration of possible node states.

-  - INIT:     Initializing - may not be connected to any nodes, this is the initial state.
-When tracking servers, this state does not count toward quorum (and obviously won't receive logs).
+- INIT:     Initializing - Not be connected to any nodes, and not attempting to connect.
+This is the initial state.
+Counts towards quorum if isError.
+Next state is CONN or JOIN (depending on initiator).
+- CONN:     Attempting to connect at the OS level, but not yet established.
+            Counts towards quorum if isError.
+Next state is JOIN.
+Failure state is INIT.
+- AUTH1:    Sent Authenticate, but have not received equivalent from remote.
+            Next state is AUTH2 once authentication request from remote has been received.
+- AUTH2:    Received Authenticate, but have not yet received response from our own authentication request.
+Next state is JOIN once authentication response is received.
 - JOIN:     Node is trying to join the cluster.
-When tracking servers, this state does not count toward quorum and does not receive logs.
+Counts towards quorum if isError.
+Next state is FOLLOWER or VOTER.
 - FOLLOWER: Not the primary node, just receiving logs from leader to apply and can participate in voting.
+Can transition to LEADER on election.
 - LEADER:   Primary Node.
 Responsible for processing all requests.
-  - VOTER:    Does not receive logs, only participates in voting (arbitration mode)
+- VOTER:    Does not receive logs, only participates in voting (arbitration mode).
-  - ERROR:    Node is in an error state (e.g. maximum latency, non-leader sending log entries), evicted from cluster.
-Still counts toward quorum as it is expected to reconnect and re-sync.
+- FINISH:   Node requested graceful disconnect.
+Does not count toward quorum.
+            Differentiated from INIT in the fact that we expect the node to initiate the connection to us and we will never initiate the connection.
+Next state is JOIN.

+# Node Variables

+- State         - enum - One of the Node States
+- isError       - bool - Only applicable to INIT, CONN, and JOIN states.
+If the node was evicted or unexpectedly disconnected, this flag is set to true until it successfully rejoins the cluster.
 - currentTerm   - u64  - Current node term, 0 if not set.
 This may be
                          greater than the newest Log entry's term during elections.